A group from a map and orbit equivalence: An action of on

 (1) The group acts geometrically on a discrete metric space by Lemma \ref{GeometricAction} so it is a discrete group.
-The graph $\Gamma_{\Phi}$ and the action of Definition \ref{action} does not depend on the particular generating set $X_{\Phi}$, they only depend on the map $\Phi$.
+Recall that the graph $\Gamma_{\Phi}$ and the action of Definition \ref{action} depends only on the map $\Phi$.

 (2) By Lemma \ref{GeometricAction} and Corollary \ref{Graph1Hyper} the group acts geometrically on a Gromov hyperbolic space with boundary $S^1$.
 Therefore the group is Gromov hyperbolic with boundary $S^1$ by the Milnor-Swartz Lemma (see for instance \S 3 in \cite{GdlH}).